shaniber/recipes/content/beverages/sangria.md

 ## Directions
 Pour wine in the pitcher and squeeze the juice wedges from the lemon and orange into the wine.
-Toss in the fruit wedges (leaving out seeds if possible) and add sugar and brandy.
+Toss in the fruit wedges (leaving out seeds if possible) and add sugar and vodka.
 Chill overnight.
 Add ginger ale or club soda just before serving.

 Substitute white wine for red if desired.
 If club soda is used, the sugar